zrajna/indexed_gzip/README.md

   1. Generates a specified number of seek locations, uniformly spaced throughout the input file.

-  2. Randomly shuffles thes locations
+  2. Randomly shuffles these locations

   3. Seeks to each location, and reads a chunk of data from the file.

 The following table contains results of running `test_indexed_gzip.py` on a range of different compressed files.
-The index was built with a point spacing of 1048576 bytes, and was generated on-demand.
+The index was built with a seek-point spacing of 1048576 bytes, and was generated on-demand.
 Times are in seconds, median total time of three runs per number-of-seeks.
-Tests were performed on my laptop (MacBookPro 11,3, OSX El Capitan), while I was playing music, typing, and reading things on the internet.
+Tests were performed on my laptop (MacBookPro 11,3, OSX El Capitan), while I was playing music, typing things, and reading other things on the internet.

 If you don't want to look at the numbers: